astronomer/airflow-guides/guides/install-aws.md

 ### Do I really need to give Astronomer that much access?

 Yes and no. The above permissions are primiarly to help troubleshoot while you're getting setting up.
-There are some added dependencies which need to be configured, such as grabbing the DNS name from the provisioned ELB and creating a CNAME record in the DNS, but that can be done by someone on your side if broad access is a concern.
+There are a few added dependencies that need to be configured, such as grabbing the DNS name from the provisioned ELB and creating a CNAME record in the DNS.
+If broad access is a coner, that can be done by someone on your end.

 As long as we're able to authenticate an IAM user against the kubernetes cluster using those EKS policies, that should keep us moving.

-### Does it matter if I run either RDS postgres, or stable postrgres to run in Kubernetes?
+### Does it matter if I run RDS postgres or stable postrgres to run in Kubernetes?

 In the long-term, a RDS instance is probably the best approach, but stable postgres should be more than enough.
 Make sure to use the most explicit route to that RDS to ensure the Kubernetes cluster can connect to it.